jamon9000/submission-system-instructions/github-git.md

 # Instructions for Github Classroom

-> Note: The images here were produced on an OS X machine, but the same instructions (unless otherwise noted) also apply to Windows / Linux machines.

 ### Accessing the Assignment

 Click the invitation URL provided to you by your professor.
 A sample assignment for you to follow along with is provided [here](https://classroom.github.com/a/iidjEaf-).